Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Neuroimmune and Anti-Inflammatory Effects of Acupuncture

-One of the most clinically significant effects of acupuncture is its ability to activate the cholinergic anti-inflammatory pathway, a vagus-nerve–mediated mechanism that helps regulate immune signaling and suppress excessive inflammation (4).
+One of the most clinically significant effects of acupuncture is its ability to activate the cholinergic anti-inflammatory pathway—a vagus-nerve–mediated mechanism that helps regulate immune signaling and suppress excessive inflammatory cytokine production (4).

 Pain sensitivity and fatigue worsen